 In Mexico when the government went to war with the cartels it produced a power vacuum and violence spiralled as criminal actors then went to war with each other over control of the trade.
 Meanwhile, the trade itself continued largely unabated.
 Collins expects that something similar would happen in the Philippines.

 "What you learn is that you're going to war with a force of economics and the force of economics tends to win out: supply, demand and price tend to find their own way," he said.

 Recently the PDEA has taken some big scalps: four Chinese nationals were arrested when a sea vessel utilised as a shabu factory ran aground on July 11; Meco Tan a 'big time drug lord' was killed on July 22, and a former mayor and her Army Major husband were arrested on July 23.

-Others, however, have gotten off more easily.
-In Leyte, a Mayor, Rolando Espinosa Snr, who was accused of drug dealing and 'surrendered' to police stayed at PNP Chief Ronald dela Rosa's residence at Camp Crame and then returned to work a few weeks later.
+Others, however, have got off more easily.
+In Leyte, a Mayor, Rolando Espinosa Snr, who was accused of drug dealing and "surrendered" to police, stayed at PNP Chief Ronald dela Rosa's residence at Camp Crame and then returned to work a few weeks later.

-'Rich or poor, my order is to detroy'
+'Rich or poor, my order is to destroy'